AdobeDocs/target-developers/src/pages/before-implement/methods-to-get-data-into-target/profile-api-settings.md

    * Admin Rights (Sysadmin permission) on the Adobe Target product level

   You can also generate a profile authentication token via API.
-For more information, see [Profiles](https://developers.adobetarget.com/api/#profiles) in the Adobe Target Admin and Profile API guide.
+For more information, see "Profiles" in the [Adobe Target Admin and Profile API guide](../../administer/admin-api/index.md).

 4. Copy the token and include it in the header of the request in the format: "Authorization" : "Bearer."